Share on Facebook

 Pizza fit for a queen

 The Margherita pizza was created in 1889, when Queen Margherita of Savoy visited Naples, according to the owners of Brandi Trattoria in Port Chester, New York.
-In honour of the queen, Chef Raffaele Esposito and his wife created a pizza resembling the Italian flag and its colours: red (tomato), white (mozzarella), and green (basil).
+In honor of the queen, Chef Raffaele Esposito and his wife created a pizza resembling the Italian flag and its colors; red (tomato), white (mozzarella), and green (basil).
 Later that same year, Queen Margherita penned a letter identifying Brandi Pizzeria as the originator of the Margherita Pizza.
 Brandi Pizzeria in Naples is still in operation today and Brandi Trattoria in Port Chester is its first official outpost in the U.S.

 2 / 9